 Otherwise, connect the red clamp on the positive (+) battery terminal and the black clamp to the frame, ground point, or unpainted bolt.
 Set the charger at 12 volts and the charge rate between 1 to 5 A and plug it into a wall outlet.
 A smart 12-volt trickle charger will keep your car battery fully charged without overcharging it for as long as needed.

 Rotors will start to rust as you leave your car parked for an extended time.
-While this is normal, you should try to avoid rust buildup on any car parts, including rotors, whenever possible.
+While this is normal, you should avoid rust buildup on any car parts, including rotors, whenever possible.
 Driving the car once a week for a few minutes will keep rotor rust levels down.

 You don’t need to remove or take the rotors to an auto repair shop.
 Drive the car carefully, and as you drive the vehicle, the brake pads will remove the surface rust from the rotor.
 At first, the brake pads may make a rubbing sound, which should quieten as you drive.
 Depending on how long the car has been parked during the pandemic, it may take a few hundred miles for the rust to come off the rotors completely.